TRICARE Prime vs Select: How To Decide

 Trying to decide between TRICARE Prime vs Select?
 This is a question a lot of military families face.
-In fact, there was a lot of discussion last winter during the Tricare Open Season concerning the differences of each program.
+There is always a lot of discussion each winter during the Tricare Open Season concerning the differences between TRICARE Prime vs Select.
 Here’s the breakdown.

 “TRICARE Open Season is the annual period when you can enroll in or change your TRICARE Prime or TRICARE Select plan.
 It occurs each fall, beginning on the Monday of the second full week in November to the Monday of the second full week in December.
 If you miss Open Season, you’ll only be able to make enrollment changes within 90 days of a Qualifying Life Event or during the next TRICARE Open Season.
 If you don’t want to change your plan, you don’t need to do anything during TRICARE Open Season.”